 During intercourse, the endometriosis lesions and nodules can be stretched and pulled and cause pain.

 Vaginal dryness and sexual pain

 Another cause of pain during sex could be vaginal dryness, which can result from hormonal treatments a woman with endometriosis may take to reduce the symptoms of the condition.
-Oopherectomy, or the removal of the ovaries, which is sometimes performed to treat endometriosis, can also cause vaginal dryness.
+Oopherectomy, or the removal of the ovaries, is sometimes performed to treat endometriosis and can also cause vaginal dryness.
 This occurs because the removal of the ovaries reduces circulating estrogen levels, which in turn can lead to vaginal dryness and discomfort during intercourse.
-Some women elect not to have hormone replacement and may try new therapies such as hyaluronic acid or lubricants to help this.
+Some women elect not to have hormone replacement and may try new therapies such as hyaluronic acid or lubricants.